segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ## Rate Limits

-Segment recommends not exceeding 100,000 requests per second with the HTTP API.
-Additionally, for [`batch` requests](#batch), there's a limit of 500 KB per request.
+Segment recommends you to not exceed 100,000 requests per second with the HTTP API.
+For [`batch` requests](#batch), there's a limit of 500 KB per request.

 ## Max Request Size